This Eggless Banana Bread is tender and moist, with a soft crumb. You don't any mixer and it comes together in under 10 minutes. Stays moist for days!

 - Yogurt - Use plain yogurt or sour cream.

-- Vegetable oil - Use a flavorless oil like vegetable or corn oil, so the banana flavor can shine through.
+- Vegetable oil - Like in persimmon bread recipe, use a flavorless oil like vegetable or corn oil, so the banana flavor can shine through.
 It also keeps it ultra soft and moist, since oil stays liquid at room temperature.

 - Brown sugar - The deep molasses notes better compliments the bananas.

 - All purpose flour - The protein in all purpose flour allows the flour to to remain firm and hold its structure, while still providing the perfect texture for the bread.